To qualify for CPT, the student must meet all of the following eligibility requirements:

 Students may be eligible for full-time CPT over break/vacation terms (i.e. summer term or wintersession).

-Full-time CPT may be available to students who are in their final semester of coursework, but only if they are registered for no more than 9 credits.
+Under normal circumstances full-time CPT may be available to students who are in their final semester of coursework but only if they are registered for no more than 9 credits.

 Graduate students in their thesis or dissertation period may be eligible for full–time CPT if their work is directly related to their thesis/dissertation and the student has academic departmental support.